 Special-needs education in Bahrain

 The Kingdom of Bahrain is one of the first Middle Eastern countries to embrace inclusive education.
 The ministry of education's mission is to enable all learners with special needs to enrol in education in public and private schools, depending on the preferences of the parents.
-The ministry follows a continuous and comprehensive approach to ensure the students' requirements and individual needs are met.
+The ministry follows a continuous and comprehensive approach to ensure that students' requirements and individual needs are met.